All4Biodiversity: improving our natural reserves

 The Netherlands has a rich variety of natural habitats.

-In the EU-LIFE All4Biodiversity program partners are working together in different pilots to restore biodiversity in Natura2000 areas.
-The objectives and approach of the program align with the challenges faced by rural areas, including water quality, nitrogen reduction, greenhouse gas emissions, and economic development.
+In the EU-LIFE IP All4Biodiversity pprogram partners worked together in different pilots to restore biodiversity in Natura2000 areas.
+The objectives and approach of the program aligned with the challenges faced by rural areas, including water quality, nitrogen reduction, greenhouse gas emissions, and economic development.

-This area-oriented approach is carried out in an integrated manner to achieve Natura 2000 objectives while also considering quality of life, health, landscape, climate, and the balance between economy and ecology.
+This area-oriented approach was carried out in an integrated manner to achieve Natura 2000 objectives while also considering quality of life, health, landscape, climate, and the balance between economy and ecology.

-All4Biodiversity has developed a toolbox and training methods to organize the process in a harmonized and efficient manner.
+All4Biodiversity has developed a toolbox and training methods (in Dutch) to organize the process in a harmonized and efficient manner.

 Impact of climate change on biodiversity in road verges